perezcarreno/chatgpt-remix/README.md

 - [ ] Support for embeddings
 - [ ] Support for AWS DynamoDB database and AWS hosting
 - [ ] Support for Cloudflare Workers and Durable Objects/KV
+- [ ] Support for other authentication methods
 - [ ] Include unit tests

 ### Type Checking